ngworker/lumberjack/README.md

 This is possible because the `ConsoleDriver` has the same configuration options as the `LumberjackLogDriverConfig`.
 For adding custom settings, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/libs/ngworker/lumberjack/http-driver/src/lib/lumberjack-http-driver-root.module.ts).

-The most important thing about the `ConsoleDriverModule` is that it provides the `ConsoleDriver` using the `lumberjackLogDriverToken` with the `multi` flag on.
+The most important thing about the `LumberjackConsoleDriverModule` is that it provides the `LumberjackConsoleDriver` using the `lumberjackLogDriverToken` with the `multi` flag on.
 This allows us to provide multiple log drivers for Lumberjack at the same time.

 #### Using a custom log driver